Jomolhari Base Camp Trek

 Day 09.
 Thangthangka – Shana:

-We may visit places which we missed in the first time like taking picture of wild flowers during trekking.
+We may visit places which we missed the first time like taking pictures of wildflowers during trekking.

 Day 10.
 Shana – Paro – Thimphu (End of Trek):

 Distance 14Km|6 Hours walking|Camp at 2200M|80M Ascent, 360M Descent

 Our transport will be waiting (at Drukgyal Dzong) to take us to Thimphu, the capital of Bhutan.
 It takes two hours drive to Thimphu.
 Evening at Thimphu Hotel and rest.

 Day 11.
 Thimphu Tour